Clementine (The Walking Dead): The Walking Dead: The Final Season

 The Final Season is the closure of Clementine's narrative arc in the series.
 Some years after the events of A New Frontier, Clementine and AJ, who is now a young boy, are traveling on their own.
-After stumbling into a walker horde, they are rescued by Marlon, the leader of a group of children from the abandoned Ericson boarding school.
+After crashing their car escaping walkers, they are rescued by Marlon, the leader of a group of children from the abandoned Ericson boarding school.
 Clementine uses her time in the school to get to know the other children while helping them for sustainability and protection.
 Eventually, Clementine finds out that Marlon traded two of the school's residents, twin sisters Minerva and Sophie, to a group of raiders that threatened the school in exchange for safety and intends to do the same with her and AJ should they return.
 Clementine pressures Marlon to reveal the truth to the other kids, only for him to be shot and killed by AJ.

 Some of the other kids vote for Clementine and AJ to leave the school, where in its outskirts they run into the raiders, one of them being Lilly, an old acquaintance of Clementine from their survivor group in the first season.
 Lilly threatens Clementine to return to the school and convince the rest of the children to join her group.
 Clementine and AJ escape with the help of James, a former member of the Whisperers, although AJ is shot and wounded.
 Clementine takes AJ back to Ericson for medical treatment and warns the kids of Lilly's incoming attack, helping them prepare by fortifying the school.
 Two weeks later, the raiders arrive.
 Despite the children's efforts to fight back, the raiders manage to kidnap some of them.